Mineral, Washington: YMCA Campground

+After several community meetings, environmental studies, and local endorsements, a rezoning of the area was denied by the Lewis County commissioners in November 2022.
+The land was zoned as a forest resource.
+The YMCA proceeded with a lawsuit against the county in December.
+Despite the veto of the "master planned resort", the YMCA completed their timetable to purchase 1,600 additional acres two months later in early 2022.
+The larger tract adjoins the original land purchase and the YMCA proposed that the parcel remain as a "working forest".

+Follow-up community meetings and a county commissioner revote in early 2023 remained against the zoning for the campground.
+A judgment from the Thurston County Superior Court in January 2024 reversed the commissioner's decision.
+The ruling, citing that the commissioner's decline was based on bias, racial animus, and infringement of free speech, required that the original master plan be approved within 30 days.
+The commissioner board formally accepted the YMCA plan two weeks later, under protest, while mentioning the continuing causes of concern, especially for law enforcement coverage in and around the Mineral area.

 Geography

 Mineral is in northeastern Lewis County, 3 mi south of the Pierce County line.
 The community sits at the southern end of Mineral Lake, 4 mi south of Elbe and 12 mi north of Morton.
 It is 1.5 mi east of State Route 7.

 According to the U.S. Census Bureau, the Mineral CDP has an area of 1.7 sqkm, all of it recorded as land.
 Water from Mineral Lake flows north down Mineral Creek to the Nisqually River, which reaches Puget Sound northeast of Olympia.